 1. Reorganize your fridge and freezer –

 In order to keep your food frozen or cool you need to move the items closer to each other.
-A tightly packed fridge or freezer can save food for up to two days but a bare fridge will only keep food safely cool for about half a day.
+A tightly packed fridge or freezer can save food for up to two days but a bare fridge will only keep food safely cool for about half a day.- Move all items off of the doors and onto the shelves, tightly packed together.

 - If you have large open spaces and expect your power to be out for more than a few hours pack those areas with newspaper.